CadQuery/cadquery/doc/vis.rst

 ..  image:: _static/show_vtk.PNG

-Note that currently the show functions is blocking.
+Note that currently the show function is blocking.

 Jupyter/JupterLab